Computer Siksha

 <head>

 Correct Answer: A — <h1> The <h1> tag produces the largest and most prominent heading on a webpage.
-It also carries the highest semantic importance, and search engines treat it as the main topic of the page.
+It also carries the highest semantic importance, and search engines therefore treat it as the main topic of the page.
 Furthermore, good HTML practice recommends using only one <h1> per page.
-Therefore, always place your most important heading inside this tag.
+As a result, always place your most important heading inside this tag.

 Questions 6–10 · Heading Tags and the Font Tag